 The Local Community

-- Our performing arts centre, chapel and other facilities are made available to local societies including charities at generous concessional rates.
+- Our performing arts centres, chapel and other facilities are made available to local societies including charities at generous concessional rates.

 - Our extensive car parking facilities are made available to local churches, charities and societies when requested.